Knife money

-Knife money is the name of large, cast, bronze, knife-shaped commodity money produced by various governments and kingdoms in what is now China, approximately 2500 years ago.
+Knife money (Chinese: 刀币) is the name of large, cast, bronze, knife-shaped commodity money produced by various governments and kingdoms in what is now China, approximately 2,500 years ago.
 Knife money circulated in China between 600 and 200 B.C. during the Zhou dynasty.

 History

 There are several stories that attempt to explain how knife money was introduced but it is not certain if any or all are true.
 In one of the stories, a prince who was running low on money to pay his troops allowed them to use their knives as a form of currency to barter with villagers, and the medium became so popular that it became generally accepted.
-In another story, the same prince began accepting knives as payment for small fines in the place of the current legal ring money.
-Knife money may also have been brought in by sea traders from the Indian Ocean.
+In another story, the same prince began accepting knives as payment for small fines in place of the current legal ring money.

 Classification

-Knife Money is much the same shape as the actual knives in use during the Zhou period.
-They appear to have evolved in parallel with the Spade money in the north-east of China.
+Knife money is much the same shape as the actual knives in use during the Zhou period.
+They appear to have evolved in parallel with the spade money in the north-east of China.